grisha/grisha.github.com/source/_posts/2013-03-25-on-keeping-lots-of-integers-in-memory.markdown

 that tout graph storage as their specialty, but none of them could scale anywhere close to the level I needed.
 And in the end the term "graph database" turned out to be a red herring of sorts.
-Any language such as Python, Ruby or Java provides the basic data structures are quite sufficient for storing a graph as an adjacency list out-of-the-box.
+Any language such as Python, Ruby or Java provides the basic data structures quite sufficient for storing a graph as an adjacency list out-of-the-box.
 You can store a graph in any key-value store, or even in your favorite RDBMS.
 (To this day I'm not convinced there is any